 1. What Is A Pygmy Marmoset – What Is A Finger Monkey

-- The pygmy marmoset, which is also called finger monkey and sometimes a pocket monkey, is one of the world’s smallest primate.
+- The pygmy marmoset, which is also called finger monkey and sometimes a pocket monkey, is one of the world’s smallest primates.

 - In all the New World monkeys, the pygmy marmoset or finger monkey is the smallest species with only about 100 grams body weight.

-- Pygmy marmoset is gumivore (eat gums of the woody plants) and usually found in the evergreen riparian forests adjacent to the river.
+- The pygmy marmoset is gumivore (eat gums of the woody plants) and is usually found in the evergreen riparian forests adjacent to the river.

 2. What Does A Finger Monkey Look Like